 Are you going to make me stand up and be welcomed in the middle of the service or pressure me to join some activity when I visit?

 The last thing that we want to do is embarrass you when visiting by doing a group introduction.
 Someone will welcome you at some point while you are here, but do it personally.
-And, this is not the purpose of worship.
+Introducing people is not the purpose of worship.

 What if I have kids?

-Our services have periods of silent contemplation.
-If you bring a restless kid when visiting, consider bringing a soft toy or a quiet activity such as a coloring book to keep their attention.
-However, we won’t get in a lather if your child makes noise.
+While our services have periods of silence and listening, we won’t get in a lather if your child makes noise.
 That’s what children do.

 Church of the Redeemer